What is Breast Implant Removal?

 - Your magnetic resonance imaging (MRI) detects the presence of ruptured or leaking breast implants.

+Taking a look at previous breast implant removal procedures speaks volumes about the expertise of a specific surgeon, and Dr Briggs is not an exception.
 Want to see more ‘real patient’ Breast Implant Removal before and after surgery photographs, performed in Accredited Melbourne Hospitals by Dr Briggs, a highly experienced Specialist Plastic Surgeon?
+See before and after photos here.

 What happens during a Breast Implant Removal?